zmkfirmware/zmk-uno/README.md

 ## Power Cutoff

 Many wireless designs (e.g. nRFMicro, nice!nano) include the ability to cut off the VCC power to save power, especially for keyboards with addressable RGB LEDs which have a high quiescent current.
-The ZMK Uno shield includes a MOSFET design for the same VCC cutoff, to test this functionality.
+The ZMK Uno shield includes *two* MOSFETs, creating a toplevel "power domain" that both the SSD1306 OLED and second MOSFET are connected two.
+The second MOSFET is a "sub-power domain" of the first one, and contains the RGB LEDs for the underglow and per-key LEDs.
+Doing so allows testing more complex power domain scenarios, and allows you to cut power to the RGB while still allowing the OLED to stay powered.
+The second MOSFET can also be *ignored* since its default state is open, and you can treat the system as just having on toplevel power domain, which matches devices like the nice!nano, nRFMicro, etc.

 ## Display

 A standard header for the common SSD1306 i2c OLED modules is including, allowing testing of the ZMK display functionality.

-the display VCC pin is connected to the VCC line behind the power cufoff.
+The display VCC pin is connected to the VCC line behind the toplevel power-domain.

 ## LEDs

 Both underglow, and per-key RGB LEDs are included in the ZMK Uno shield.
 Currently, only underglow is supported by ZMK, but the per-key RGB hardware is included for possible future development/testing.

-All LED power pins are connected to the VCC line behind the power cufoff.
+All LED power pins are connected to the RGB sub-power domain for their power.

 ## TRRS

 ZMK does not currently support wired split designs, however to support any future efforst to add that support, the ZMK Uno includes a standard TRRS jack, which can be configured using pin jumpers to use either serial or I2C pins.
+In addition, an optional pull up can be enabled with a jumper, for testing single-wire half duplex serial mode.

 # Contributing